| | |

 I also recommend pedaling out to the Temple of the Sun and Temple of the Moon, both of which are giant rock formations that poke straight up out of the ground.
 On the way back from the temples, check out the Glass Mountain – I’d never seen anything like it!

-Michelle standing next to Glass Mountain, a rock and crystal formation in Cathedral Valley in Capitol Reef National Park
+Woman standing next to Glass Mountain in Capitol Reef National Park

 As you make your way out of Cathedral Valley, the road slowly winds its way back down to the highway where you’ll turn right and pedal a few miles back to the campground.